decentraland/documentation/content/creator/scene-editor/smart-items/combine-with-code.md

 {{< hint warning >}}
 **📔 Note**: Install [Visual Studio Code](https://code.visualstudio.com/), if you don't have it already.
+If you are on macOS, make sure the Visual Studio app is in the Applications directory.
 {{< /hint >}}

 ## Open a scene's code